 Need a solution that is a little more scalable?
 A service such as RICOH Tours makes it easy to provide virtual tours of your listings, which can save you countless hours of time.
 Plus, since even the best smartphones can provide less-than-stellar video quality during a live stream, a virtual tour will be far more professional, and would only require you to tour the property once.

 Learning to use video conferencing software such as Zoom can also make it easy to communicate “face to face” with clients, which can be a bit more personal compared to a phone call.
 Video conferencing software, combined with the power of DocuSign, will allow you to share and sign important documents while keeping every party involved safe.

 Marketing With a Purpose

-Even if it’s weeks or months before people feel safe once the COVID-19 crisis is over, there is still plenty that can be done to set you and your real estate business up for success.
+Even if it’s weeks, months, or even years before people feel safe once the COVID-19 crisis is over, there is still plenty that can be done to set you and your real estate business up for success.
 It may take a while before you can close on any leads you generate, but that’s okay; the more leads you can obtain, the better your chances are of converting them later on.

 Use this time of social distancing wisely.
 Keep your contacts up-to-date on what the market is doing via social media, email, and direct mail; stay consistent, and as we alluded to above, stay positive!

 Since everyone is encouraged to stay home, hold a live Q and A on Facebook or Instagram, and answer questions, read a children’s story, juggle; anything that encourages engagement and gets your name and your brand known.

 By staying productive and proactive, you will not only set yourself up for future successes, but you will have less time to worry about the Coronavirus and its impact on the world.